 The ‘Belt’ and ‘Road’ covers primarily Asia and Europe, encompassing around 60 countries.

-On China’s “One Belt, One Road” official website, it also says the initiative is open to all countries as well as international and regional organisations for cooperation.
+On China’s “One Belt, One Road” official website, it also says the initiative is open to all countries as well as international and regional organizations for cooperation.

 China-Pakistan Economic Corridor (CPEC)

 - This project will lead to development in Western China where tensions are simmering from activities by radical separatists due to closeness with Pakistan and Afghanistan.
-Ideally, this project would promote growth in Pakistan, weaken the extremists and encourage Pakistan army to support peace efforts in Afghanistan.
+Ideally, this project would promote growth in Pakistan, weaken the extremists, and encourage the Pakistan army to support peace efforts in Afghanistan.